Adèle de Batz de Trenquelléon: Collaborating with Chaminade

-With the return to power of Napoleon Bonaparte in 1809, the government authorities resumed the policy of suppression of religious organizations and detained Chaminade.
+With the return to power of Napoleon in 1809, the government authorities resumed the policy of suppression of religious organizations and detained Chaminade.
 Trenquelléon saved their good work though her quick thinking and social position and saw her association able to continue its goals.
-On November 1808 she chose to reject an offer of marriage that had been made to her, which later turned into a choice to renounce marriage forever.
+In November 1808 she chose to reject an offer of marriage that had been made to her, which later turned into a choice to renounce marriage forever.
 Despite suffering from a severe illness in 1810 she resumed her work of care for the sick and the education of the poor, as well as her correspondence with the members of the association.
-But soon she began to dream about founding a religious order composed of some of the women of the association that would be engaged in the care of the poor.
+But soon she began to dream about founding a religious congregation composed of some of the women of the association that would be engaged in the care of the poor.
 Chaminade saw a parallel to developments in his own foundations and invited her to join him.
 However she would have to wait to fulfill her dream for she had to nurse her father through a critical illness, not to mention of the persisting government restrictions on religious organizations nationwide.

 The fall of Bonaparte in 1814 saw the birth of a new freedom from the restrictions imposed on religious organizations during his rule.
-Trenquelléon saw that the chance had come to realize her dream and sought the required permissions – both civil and ecclesiastical – to establish the women of her new order as such and based in her castle.
-She sought Chaminade's guidance and support in this and what he proposed to her was that the order she envisioned take on the character of a missionary movement.
+Trenquelléon saw that the chance had come to realize her dream and sought the required permissions – both civil and ecclesiastical – to establish the women of the new congregation as such and based in her castle.
+She sought Chaminade's guidance and support in this and what he proposed to her was that the congregation she envisioned take on the character of a missionary movement.
 Soon after, she and her companions made private religious vows to remain celibate and began to wear a silver ring as an indication of this fact, doing so in the privacy of the confessional at the insistence of Jacoupy.

 The canonical establishment of the new congregation was put off due to Chaminade's desire for the group to develop its sense of its mission and path.
 But Napoleon's return to power in March 1815 suspended all moves and soon after Chaminade was arrested and transferred to central France where he was forbidden to have contact with the various religious groups that he was leading.
 But that fall Napoleon been removed from power and Chaminade was freed.
 The death of the Baron and the change in civil law left her free to embark on her desired path while Chaminade saw the time as being opportune and authorized her to rent part of an ancient convent in the local capital of Agen.
 This was done in 1816 at which point she renounced her inheritance in favor of her brother on that 17 April.
 Her final farewell to her mother and siblings was on 24 May 1816.